mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/README.md

 The full list of R&D teams is available [here](https://docs.google.com/spreadsheets/d/1lH8QIjQGEoGospDUdVs_LQ_i2b82I1ce6W7z18vhPTQ/edit#gid=0).

+## Submit a documentation request

+If you have documentation requests or questions, you can submit a request via the Doc Up plugin or submit a GitHub issue directly via the Docs repo.
+All issues are reviewed and feedback provided.

+While we do accept ad-hoc requests for work, we appreciate this process being followed as it helps us prioritize and ensure coverage for all work.

-### Requesting Documentation via Doc Up
+### Via Doc Up

 Requests for documentation can be made within [community.mattermost.com](https://community.mattermost.com), using the Doc Up plugin embedded in the post menu.
+Access the Doc Up plugin by hovering over a message and selecting the ***...*** menu.

 When you select Doc Up and choose **Admin** as the issue type, an issue is generated in the GitHub docs repo, and added to the issues list.
 An update is listed in the Documentation channel, with the issue link.
 You can also select **Developer** or **Company Handbook** to direct the Doc Up request to the appropriate repo.

 As the issues are open to the community, the more information provided in the issue the better.

 Review the issue in the [docs repo](https://github.com/mattermost/docs/issues?q=is%3Aopen+is%3Aissue), [developer documentation repo](https://github.com/mattermost/mattermost-developer-documentation/issues?q=is%3Aopen+is%3Aissue), or [handbook repo](https://github.com/mattermost/mattermost-handbook/issues?q=is%3Aopen+is%3Aissue) and add any links to appropriate documentation and/or Jira tickets.
 This ensures that the assignee is able to take on and complete the work within the turnaround times.

-**Turnaround time**

-When the issue has been created, please follow these guidelines to assign [labels](https://developers.mattermost.com/contribute/getting-started/labels).
-This ensures that the issues are prioritized appropriately.

-There are a number of variables at play, such as review process, current workload, and type of work required which makes it difficult to provide a hard and fast time-frame for completion.
-Large projects might be moved to Jira if required.

-**Assignees**

-Documentation does not have to be written by the Technical Writer/s.
-You can raise an issue, complete the requirement, and submit a Pull Request.

-**Community involvement**
+### Create a GitHub issue

+If you have feedback on our documentation, a suggestion, or new content you'd like to add but don't know where to put it - you can create a GitHub issue.

-We really want the community to own the docs as much as possible.
-In light of this, please mark your issue as **Help Wanted** so that community members are able to identify work that they’re able to assist with.
-If your documentation request/issue applies to a repository other than _mattermost/docs_, you can use the **Docs Needed** and **Editor Review** labels and/or ping @justinegeffen or @cwarnermm.
+The issue will be reviewed by the Technical Writing team and a **Help Wanted** label may be added so that community members are able to identify work that they’re able to assist with.
+If your documentation request/issue applies to a repository other than _mattermost/docs_, you can ping @justinegeffen or @cwarnermm.
+Alternatively, you can open an issue in that repo.

+## Our prioritization process

+We understand that all work is important and urgent in some way.
+However, as a small team, we need to ensure that our coverage is managed tightly.

+### P1: Urgent and important

+- A page is broken
+- Steps are missing from a critical process
+- An important link is broken
+- An image is broken/not displaying

+### P2: Important

+- Content is inaccurate; will affect customer goals and productivity
+- Information about new features or changes isn't documented and needs to be

+### P3: Not urgent/not important

+- Enhancement to the user experience of the docs

+## Our Board

+If urgent and important work is identified, we'll add it to our DWG Board and you can follow its progress there.

-### i18n contributions
+## i18n contributions

-**Note: This process is in flight.\***
+**Note: This process is in flight.***

 Our product documentation is available for translation contributions.
 Join the [i18n channel](https://community.mattermost.com/core/channels/localization) on our Community server and connect with our translation community members.
-The documentation translation process is still being defined.
+The documentation translation process is still being defined, and @cwarnermm is the DRI along with members of the Localization team.

 Currently, submitting a translation PR follows the same writing and editing process as other PRs.
 However, there are additional considerations to bear in mind when submitting your PR as these assist with the approval and merge process: